nes-lab/shepherd-tools/shepherd_core/README.md

 ---

-The Python Module is designed as a library and bundles data-models and file-access-routines for the shepherd-testbed, that are used by several codebases.
+`shepherd-core` is designed as a library and bundles data-models and file-access-routines for the shepherd-testbed, that are used by several codebases.

-For postprocessing shepherds .h5-files users want to use [shepherd_data](https://pypi.org/project/shepherd_data).
+For postprocessing shepherds .h5-files usage of [shepherd_data](https://pypi.org/project/shepherd_data) is recommended.

 ## Features

 - read and write shepherds hdf5-files
-- create, read, write and convert experiments for the testbed (all required data-models included)
+- create, read, write and convert experiments for the testbed
+  - all required data-models are included
 - simulate the virtual source, including virtual harvesters (and virtual converter as a whole)
-- connect and query the testbed via a webclient (TestbedClient)
+- connect and query the testbed via a webclient (TestbedClient in alpha-stage)
   - offline usage defaults to static demo-fixtures loaded from yaml-files in the model-directories
 - work with target-firmwares
   - embed, modify, verify, convert